Stuycs-K/final-project-4-lin-abigail-xi-cathleen/WORKLOG.md

 ### 6/6

 I made a new button class with Mr. K's advice, and moved methods from GameSetup there.
 I figured out how to make button change color when mouse hovers over it.
 I used that to make all of the buttons change color with hover.
 I fixed bug with menu tabs not working all the time.

+### 6/7

+I made a new timer class and created the timer for the game.
+After the clock runs down, the game will display an end screen, which shows the rating of the outfit the user has created.